Aperence/projet_fec/README.md

 ```
 with
 - `INPUT_DIRECTORY` : path to a directory containing files to be processed to recover symbols
--  `OUTPUT_FILE` : path to a file which will contain the former content of the processed files
+-  `OUTPUT_FILE` : path to a file (can be a new file) which will contain the former content of the processed files
 -  `NUMBER_THREADS` : the number of threads we want to execute the program with

 ## Run the tests and checks